Bastiann24/TafeWay/README.md

+# TafeWay
-# TafeWay is an app being developes by Software Development students.
+It's an app being developed by Software Development students.